-This is very tricky situation, as Covid restrictions in lockdown, and even in Tier Two or Tier Three, mean we are also unable to go to somebody else’s house as we normally might.
+This is very tricky situation, as current Covid restrictions do not allow for mixing between households.
 It is also very difficult to ‘inform’ on housemates.

 The first option, of course, is to try to persuade your housemates not to have a party, or have friends around, since in lockdown this will mean breaking the law.